My time at the Fairmont Jasper Park Lodge might be the single most unexpected trip of my life.

 First Impressions of the Fairmont Jasper Park Lodge

-The Jasper Park Lodge is a resort haven for nature lovers.
+The Jasper Park Lodge in the Canadian Rockies is a resort haven for nature lovers.

 There are endless amounts of wildlife, a beautiful lake and towering pine forests everywhere you look.